erezgeva/libptpmgmt/Build.md

 # <u>configure</u>
 The configure script support options.
-Some basic options comes from autoconf and some are specific to our project.
+Some basic options come from autoconf and some are specific to our project.
 Use help to see more information:

 ```